 Microsoft will no longer support Windows 7 as of 2020.
 Vcpi can upgrade your Windows 7 devices to reduce chances of data theft and the costly HIPAA fines that come with it.

-The healthcare industry is notorious for experiencing data breaches.
-That is why it’s critical for healthcare providers to know about the end of Microsoft Windows 7.
+The healthcare industry is notorious for experiencing data breaches, which is why it’s critical for providers to know about the end of Microsoft Windows 7.
 Upgrading Windows 7 to Windows 10 is the only way to continue receiving the upgrades and support needed to combat data theft.
 Unfortunately, healthcare has been the slowest industry to switch to Windows 10, which puts them at higher risk of cybercrime.